-The mention of AI crops up in all sorts of places at the moment, and the world of music is certainly not short of AI involvement.
+The topic of AI is everpresent in various sectors at the moment, and the world of music is certainly not short of its influence.
 Andrson is one of the latest apps that relies on a digital mind to provide a service.

 Focusing on the A&R sector, Andrson is a digital music platform due to launch 1 October.
 Up-and-coming artists can register and create their own profile to showcase themselves, their music, videos and influences.
 Meanwhile, A&R executives can sign up and use the platform to search for artists and genres needed for their rosters.